A Guide for Guests: Which Wedding-Related Events Require Gifts?

 The Engagement Party

-There's no hard and fast rule here but traditionally gifts aren't expected.
-While some family members may buy a small present for the couple with the new Facebook status, friends often bring nothing but a card or a bottle of wine or champagne.
-Ask the host of the party what the local custom is if you're undecided about what to do.
+There's no hard and fast rule when it comes to engagement party gifts, but presents aren't usually expected.
+With that being said, a little something is definitely appreciated.
+While some close family members may buy a small present for the couple with the new Facebook status, friends often bring nothing but a card or a bottle of wine or Champagne.
+Still, though, they're small gestures that go a long way.
+Want to play it safe?
+Ask the host of the party for more information if you're undecided about what to do.

 The Bridal Shower